PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/new_tenants/NEW_TENANT_SETUP.md

     - With the customer logged into their Prisma Cloud tenant, add new users: [Add Administrative Users On Prisma Cloud](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/manage-prisma-cloud-administrators/add-prisma-cloud-users)
     - After clicking **Add User** have them fill in the form with your Name, Email, Assign 'System Admin' Role, and click Save and Close.
     - This will automatically and immediately send an email to you, however:
-IMPORTANT NOTE: As mentioned in the Assumptions and Things to Know section above, THIS ALONE WILL NOT GRANT YOU ACCESS TO THE USERS TENANT.
-Ensure the Customer also already added you to their Customer Support Portal Account (Step 2 above).
+**IMPORTANT NOTE:** As mentioned in the *Assumptions and Things to Know* section above, **THIS ALONE WILL NOT GRANT YOU ACCESS TO THE USERS TENANT.**  Ensure the Customer also already added you to their Customer Support Portal Account (Step 2 above).
 If not, you most likely will be redirected to your Hub account but NOT able to see the new customer tenant in your list of accounts.
-You need to be given access to BOTH the Customer's CSP Account and Prisma Cloud tenant.
+You need to be given access to **BOTH** the **Customer's CSP Account** and **Prisma Cloud tenant.**
 4) Verify your own access to customer's account via Hub/Apps account page - https://apps.paloaltonetworks.com/apps
     - Click top right drop down and select the customer's account.
 5) Verify your own access to customer's Prisma Cloud tenant.
     - From the **Welcome to Prisma Cloud** email you received, click the **Get Started** button.
-    - OR if already on the Hub Account, Select the Prisma Cloud App to access the tenant.
+    - OR if already on the Hub Account with the Customer Account selected, Select the Prisma Cloud App to access the customer tenant.
 6) Enable initial configuration settings, including default policies
     - Navigate to **Settings > Enterprise Settings > Enable all Severity levels of Default Policies**
 7) Enable additional Modules as agreed with the customer